aleta-systems/aletasystems.role.data.engineer.phase1.tsql/How-To/01-Connect-To-AzureDataStudio.md

-# How To Start Docker Container
+# How To Start/Connect to Azure Data Studio

-This How-To will show you how to connect to the Docker container you just created & open the ipynb file.
+This How-To will show you how to connect to the Docker container you just created & open the `.ipynb` file.

 1. Open Azure Data Studio
 2. Open the folder